 “Tell them Jack and I got married in Monaco, making me family.”

 “Who’s the wife, then?”

 “We don’t do that.
 We’re partners.
 Do you want to know who gets fucked?”

-Brett spoke up for the first time, “Yeah.
+Brett speaks up for the first time, “Yeah.
 Who?”

-“It’ll be you, if you don’t shut up,” Trent told him.
+“It’ll be you, if you don’t shut up,” Trent tells him.

 “You both seem rather inexperienced in queer culture.
 The obvious answer is both of us do.
 I fuck for you.
 You fuck for me.”

-“Well, we’re off to meet Andy,” I grabbed Jack.
+“Well, we’re off to meet Andy,” I grab Jack.